 What is Skin Cancer?

-The word cancer refers to the abnormal and uncontrolled growth of cells that have potential to invade surrounding tissues (skin, fat, bone, etc.) or spread to distant tissues or organs.
+The word cancer refers to the abnormal and uncontrolled growth of cells that have the potential to invade surrounding tissues (skin, fat, bone, etc.) or spread to distant tissues or organs.
 There are various types and stages of skin cancer and not all are equal in the way they appear, grow or are managed.
-Sun damage has been implicated in almost all forms of skin cancer, so the majority of skin cancers can be prevented with adequate sun protection.
+Sun damage has been implicated in almost all forms of skin cancer so the majority of skin cancers can be prevented with adequate sun protection.

-Actinic keratoses (also referred to as solar keratoses) are sun induced spots that carry a risk of progressing to become a skin cancer.
-Actinic keratoses appear as white or red flaky spots in chronically sun exposed areas.
+Actinic keratoses (also referred to as solar keratoses) are sun-induced spots that carry a risk of progressing to become skin cancer.
+Actinic keratoses appear as white or red flaky spots in chronically sun-exposed areas.
 While some people might have a few distinct lesions, others may have ‘field actinic damage’ meaning that an entire area is covered with numerous lesions.
 Treatment is not always necessary and is usually guided by patient factors.

 As an all-round specialist dermatology clinic, we work with our patients to achieve their goals and always maintain professional standards.